a-r-m-i-n/editorconfig-cli/README.md

 ### Screenshot

-Here you see all arguments and options the ``editor-config`` CLI tool provides:
+Here you see all arguments and options the ``ec`` CLI command provides:

 ![Screenshot](docs/images/ec.png)

 ## Dev notes